-At its technical height, the skill of boxing is all about making offense and defense blend together into one seamless athletic act.
-No matter where you rank Jose Napoles among the greatest welterweight champions of all time, everyone in boxing acknowledges his talent and unique ability to fight with both deadly efficiency and uncommon grace.
-Indeed, Napoles’ sophisticated and elegant style won him the nickname of “Mantequilla,” which means “butter,” a reference to his smooth and refined moves in the ring.
+When Jose Napoles died in 2019, the boxing world paused to mourn a truly great boxer, one of the all-time best welterweight champions.
+Everyone in the fight game acknowledged Napoles’ rare talent and unique ability to box with both deadly efficiency and uncommon grace.
+Indeed, his sophisticated style won him the nickname of “Mantequilla,” meaning “butter,” a reference to his smooth and refined moves in the ring.

-“Any serious discussion of the truly great welterweight champions must include “Mantequilla,” as gifted a pugilist as boxing has ever seen.
-His nickname means “butter” in Spanish and this referred to the smoothness of his moves and his relaxed demeanour in the ring, but the moniker belies the fact Napoles possessed crushing power and ruthless finishing instincts.’ — From “Feb.
+“Any serious discussion of the truly great welterweight champions must include ‘Mantequilla,’ as gifted a pugilist as boxing has ever seen.
+His nickname means ‘butter’ in Spanish and this referred to the smoothness of his moves and his relaxed demeanour in the ring, but the moniker belies the fact Napoles possessed crushing power and ruthless finishing instincts.’ — From “Feb.
 28, 1973: Napoles vs Lopez II” by Michael Carbert